redwarp/9-Patch-Resizer/README.md

 9-Patch-Resizer
 ===============

-A resizer tool to automaticaly resize png files and 9 patches in several densities =9Patch Resizer=
+A resizer tool to automaticaly resize png files and 9 patches in several densities (previously hosted on https://code.google.com/p/9patch-resizer/

+# 9Patch Resizer

 Let's face it : juggling with densities for Android is a bit of a pain, especially when dealing with 9 patch png.